osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Views.md

     //  4 / 1 / 2017 7:08:00 AM: Warning, 8
     //  4 / 1 / 2017 7:09:00 AM: Warning, 9

-A quick look at the SdsStreamViewMap shows that Sds was able to determine that mapping from Measurement to Value involved a rename.
+A quick look at the SdsStreamViewMap shows that SDS was able to determine that mapping from Measurement to Value involved a rename.

-Sds can also determine mapping of properties of the same name but different type.
+SDS can also determine mapping of properties of the same name but different type.
 Note that the location of the Measurement property is also different yet it is still mapped.

     public class Simple2